1980 in British music: Pop music

-The 1980s got off to an odd start with a very varied list of artists reaching No. 1 in the singles chart.
+A varied list of artists reached No. 1 in the UK singles chart in 1980.
 Kenny Rogers, The Jam and Odyssey were among those vying for the top position.
 The Guinness Book of British Hit Singles & Albums stated that the year had a very dated appearance, because of a number of songs reaching No. 1 which had been recorded years previously, such as the "Theme from M*A*S*H*" and Don McLean's cover of Roy Orbison's "Crying".

 The Ska and Mod revivals reached their peak this year, with strong chart showings by The Jam, The Specials and Madness.
-1970s favourites ABBA and Blondie both had their last years as chart heavyweights, clocking up 5 No.1 singles between them.
+1970s favourites ABBA and Blondie both had their last years as chart heavyweights, clocking up five No.1 singles between them.
 David Bowie scored his second No.1 this year, while the death of John Lennon at the end of the year gave him his first chart topper (and would dominate the early months of 1981).
 Kate Bush became the first British female artist to have a No.1 album, and The Police finished the year as the top selling act.
 "Brass in Pocket" by The Pretenders became the first number 1 single of the 80s (not counting "Another Brick in the Wall" by Pink Floyd" which was a holdover from 1979).